-The theory component of this course will focus on the pharmacological principles that the professional nurse applies in the administration of medications and intravenous fluids.
-The nursing process will be used as a framework to identify nursing responsibilities related to major drug classifications, intravenous therapy and the use of intermittent infusion devices and pumps.
-The campus laboratory component will provide students with the opportunity to accurately calculate, prepare and administer medications via intravenous route.
-Critical care and pediatric medication calculation will also be presented.
+The theory component of this course will focus on the pharmacological principles that the professional nurse applies in the administration of medications.
+The nursing process and clinical judgement will be used as a framework to identify nursing responsibilities related to major drug classifications.
+The campus laboratory component will provide students with the opportunity to demonstrate the application of the nursing process and clinical judgement in the monitoring patient responses to medications through the use of evolving patient care scenarios.

-Prerequisites: BIO131/BIO131L, NU110, NU112, NU114, NU116, and PSY101
+Prerequisites: BIO131/BIO131L, NU110, NU112, NU114, NU116, and PSY101 or PN 104, PN 105 Concurrent:

-Prerequisite or Concurrent: BIO223/BIO223L, PSY102, and NU122, NU124 or PN106, PN107
+NU122, NU124 or PN106, PN107

-NU116 Professional Issues (1)

-An overview of the historical development of nursing and nursing education will be presented.
-Emphasis will be placed on the nurse's role in the delivery of health care and the ethical and legal responsibilities relevant to the nurse in today's society.
-Lecture, discussion, case studies and oral presentations will be utilized to promote student learning.
+NU116 Professional Issues (1) An overview of the historical development of nursing and nursing education will be presented.
+Emphasis will be placed on the nurse's role in the delivery of health care and the ethical and legal responsibilities relevant to current and future nursing practice.
+Lecture, discussion, case studies will be utilized to promote student learning.

-Prerequisite: placement test or meet waiver criteria and BIO130/ BIO130L

-Prerequisite or Concurrent: BIO131/BIO131L, GS100, NU110, NU114, and PSY101
+Prerequisite: placement test or meet waiver criteria and BIO 130/ BIO 130L Prerequisite or Concurrent: BIO131/BIO131L, GS100, NU110, NU 112, NU114, and PSY101